 Classify your AI systems against Annex III high-risk categories and Article 6 risk tiers.
-Know your obligations, gaps, and penalty exposure before August 2, 2026 full enforcement.
+Know your obligations, gaps, and penalty exposure.
+High-risk Annex III systems face full enforcement December 2, 2027 (AI Omnibus deferral, May 2026); GPAI enforcement powers active August 2026.

-EU AI Act at a glance: High-risk AI systems (Annex III) face full enforcement August 2, 2026.
+EU AI Act at a glance: High-risk Annex III systems (employment AI, credit scoring, education placement, critical infrastructure) face full enforcement December 2, 2027 — deferred 16 months by AI Omnibus (May 2026).
 Prohibited practices (Art.
-5) carry fines up to €35M or 7% of global turnover — enforcement active since Feb 2, 2025.
+5) carry fines up to €35M or 7% of global turnover, enforcement active since Feb 2, 2025.
 If your AI system affects EU residents' access to employment, credit, education, or essential services, it's likely high-risk.

 Instant results in-browser.
 No data transmitted unless you choose to email your results.